Gui-dev/nlw5/podcastr/README.md

 # Podcastr

-This is a really simple project that show the usage of Next.js with TypeScript and Styled Components.
+Podcastr is a platform built for podcast broadcasting.

 ## Technologies used